UK Stamp Duty Rates 2026: 4-Nation Comparison

 First-time buyers pay more on properties priced £300,001 to £425,000.

-The surcharge for second homes and buy-to-lets increased from 3% to 5%.
+The surcharge for second homes and buy-to-lets increased from 3% to 5% on 31 October 2024 (Autumn Budget 2024).
+Already in force when the April 2025 threshold changes took effect.

 Additional property buyers pay significantly more across all price bands.